LewisCM14/ultimate_battleships/README.md

 ![The First Stage of the flow diagram](/assets/images/flow1.png)

-*The player can then begin adding their ships, collision, fitment and input validation checks must be run for each ship, once done the computers ships are randomly added to their board.*
+*The player can then begin adding their ships.
+Collision, fitment and input validation checks must be run for each ship, once done the computers ships are randomly added to their board.*

 ![The Second Stage of the flow diagram](/assets/images/flow2.png)